mncmb/ninevox/mallab/readme.md

 ## other tool suites
-- [sentinelLabs malware lab setup guide ](https://www.sentinelone.com/labs/building-a-custom-malware-analysis-lab-environment/) - provides a script for an alternate tool setup, blog covers setting up a https proxy
+- [sentinelLabs malware lab setup guide ](https://www.sentinelone.com/labs/building-a-custom-malware-analysis-lab-environment/) - provides a script for an alternate tool setup, blog also covers setting up a https proxy
 - [flareVM - all in one tooling VM](https://github.com/mandiant/flare-vm) If you prefer FlareVM, you can deploy it as an alternative tool suite
--

 ---